 The consolidated financial statements have been prepared on a going concern basis.
 The consolidated financial statements are presented in United States dollar ("USD"), and all values are rounded to the nearest thousand USD except where otherwise stated.
-The Bank and Group accounts are prepared under Schedule 2 of Companies Act and the consolidated financial statements have been prepared under Paragraph 9 and Part 1 of Schedule 6 (as modified by Part 2) of the Regulations relating to banking groups.

 The notes to the financial statements state when the Group and Company amounts are the same.
 Where, for a given note, the Group amount differs to the Company only amount, no Company only note is disclosed where there are no material differences to the Consolidated Statements.